The men of Bidford-on-avon Parish

 Also remembered in Bidford is 2nd Lieutenant Edward

-ROUND... he has a bench dedicated to him a tribute by his wife Gerturde on Marriage Hill on the outskirts of Bidford.
+ROUND...
+He has a bench dedicated to him a tribute by his wife Gerturde, situated on Marriage Hill on the outskirts of Bidford.
 4th Bn Worcs Reg. died on 21 April 1917.
 Killed in the battle of Arras age 36.
 His family lived in Dudley.
 Buried Feuchy Chapel British Cemetery, Wancourt.

 The men would have received all or some of these medals. nicknamed pip, squeak, and wilfred, after famous newspaper cartoon characters of the time.